nodejs/node/BUILDING.md

 ## Building Node.js with external core modules

-It is possible to specify one or more JavaScript text files to be bundled in the binary as builtin modules when building Node.js.
+It is possible to specify one or more JavaScript text files to be bundled in the binary as built-in modules when building Node.js.

 ### Unix/macOS